devbisme/skidl/docs/index.md

 (For the EE's out there: *yes, I know cascading three simple voltage dividers will not multiplicatively scale the input voltage because of the input and output impedances of each stage!*
-It's just the simplest example I could think of that shows the feature.)
+It's just the simplest example I could use to show hierarchy.)

 And here's the resulting netlist: